silveregg/txboto/README.rst

 ======

 TxBoto is a Python implementation of the AWS (Amazon Web Services) API for Twisted.
-It's based on the famout Boto library.
+Its API is based on the Boto lib.
 Currently it implements:

 - DynamoDB2
 - Kinesis